skvedo/tilesBoundariesKml/README.md

 LAT = center of mesh latitude
 LON = center of mesh longitude
-X = with of mesh in tiles
+X = width of mesh in tiles
 Y = height of mesh in tiles
 OUTFILE = output file, will be
 ```